binipringle/intro-to-dh/_texts/2-version-control.md

 - Pushing to a remote repository
 ---

-###### Adapted from Introduction to Git and GitHub by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine Kinniburgh for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+*Adapted from Introduction to Git and GitHub by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine Kinniburgh for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
+Copyright GCDI with CC BY-SA 4.0.*

 ---
+# Overview and learning goals

 This session will show how to use Git for a variety of digital undertakings, including collaborating with others and sharing work.
 This session covers initializing Git repositories, committing changes, and copying repositories to your local machine.
 You will also learn some basics of Markdown, a lightweight markup language with plain-text-formatting syntax.

 To complete this workshop, you will use Visual Studio Code (VS Code) and Git.
 Both of these are already installed on your computer.
 To make sure that they are up to date type `code --version` in your terminal and hit enter.
 The computer should tell you what version of VS code is installed.
 Then, type `git --version` and hit enter, and you should see what version of Git you have.

+---

 # What is Git?